CoopHive/coophive-v1-deprecated/README.md

 You can also, at your option, choose to compile `hive` using Go and install it that way on any machine that supports the Go toolchain.

 ## Run a Job

+First, make sure your Web3 private key is in the environment.

 ```
 export WEB3_PRIVATE_KEY=<your private key>
 ```

-(or arrange for the key to be in your environment in a more secure way that doesn't get written to your shell history)
+Alternatively, arrange for the key to be in your environment in a more secure way that doesn't get written to your shell history.

 ### Cows

 ```
-hive run cowsay:v0.0.1 -i Message="moo"
+hive run cowsay:v0.0.1 -i Message="hello world"
 ```